Department of Political Science

 53 First-Year Seminar: The Politics of Shakespeare (3).
 Literature often provides insight into political life.
 Issues such as power, justice, equality, and rights have long been illuminated by authors seeking to capture a wide variety of political relationships.

 54 First-Year Seminar: The American Worker: Sociology, Politics, and History of Labor in the United (3).
 This course will survey a wide range of topics on the American Laborer and the American Worker unions

 55 First-Year Seminar: Democracy and the Civic Ideal (3).
 This course examines the emergence of the increasingly diverse and divided ethnic and racial compositions.

 56 First-Year Seminar: American Political Autobiography (3).
 How we think about ourselves as Americans, and how our identities influence our ideas about politics.

 58 First-Year Seminar: Global Production and Workers' Rights: North Carolina, Latin America, and East Asia (3).
 This course explores the politics of economic globalization, with a focus on the relationships among trade, multinational corporations, and workers' rights.

 60 First-Year Seminar: International Politics and International Terrorism (3).
 This course will address the nature of terror and its use by private individuals and by governments.

 61 First-Year Seminar: The United States and Cuba: Making Sense of United States Foreign Policy (3).
 This interdisciplinary seminar is designed for students who wish to learn about Latin America in the disciplines of history and political science.

-62 First-Year Seminar: Power Politics (3).
+62 First-Year Seminar: How Leaders Lead Others (3).
 This course prepares the student for an understanding of influence and the practice of political leadership and persuasion.

 63 First-Year Seminar: Social Movements and Political Protest and Violence (3).
 Unconventional collective political behavior: mass movements, riots, demonstrations, revolts, and revolution.